snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-15.png)

 #### Insights:
 The top products in each category is product 853 (Books), 286 (Clothing), 224 (Electronics), 734 (Health), 822 (Home & Kitchen), 905 (Sports), 197 (Toys).
-The reason we do this analysis is to comepare winners per category with their total sales.
-Like in Electronics the totla sale of the winner is 9151, which is much higher than Home & Kitchen with 8337. this comparitive analysis help us locate the under perfoemers and make informed policy decision regarding them.
+The reason we do this analysis is to compare winners per category with their total sales.
+Like in Electronics the total sale of the winner is 9151, which is much higher than Home & Kitchen with 8337. this comparative analysis helps us locate the under performers and make informed policy decision regarding them.

 ## Conclusion
-We did Exploratory Data Analysis on an ecommerce compay dataset.
+We did Exploratory Data Analysis on an ecommerce company dataset.
 After basic profiling, we carried out some statistical analysis on the variables to extract some insights.
 We further explored data to find out the top and last products in terms of revenue, sales and ratings.
 We identified certain gaps which can be filled with policy making.
 Furthermore, we found some inconsistencies in our results, which pave way for further analysis and business insights.